Order of Angell: Order of Angell

 For several years, the Order of Angell operated with little controversy.
-Then, in the 2010s, several student groups began to object if their own members joined the Order, citing its ancestral ties to Michigamua or its reputation for secrecy or both.
+Then, in the 2010s, several student groups began to object if their members joined the Order, citing its ancestral ties to Michigamua or its reputation for secrecy or both.
 Some students declined invitations.
-Then, in 2019, three student organizations — the United Asian American Organizations, La Casa (a Latinx group) and the renamed Arab Student Association — denounced the Order and forbade its own members to join it, saying, as the Arab Student Association put it, "an honest platform for diversity, inclusion and transparency cannot be built on a foundation of the oppression of the Native community."
+Then, in 2019, three student organizations — the United Asian American Organizations, La Casa (a Latinx group), and the renamed Arab Student Association — denounced the Order and forbade its members to join it, saying, as the Arab Student Association put it, "an honest platform for diversity, inclusion, and transparency cannot be built on a foundation of the oppression of the Native community."

 Members defended the Order, saying its roster and mission were matters of public record and that roughly half its members were students of color and roughly half women.
 They also acknowledged past wrongs committed by Michigamua.

-Early in 2021, current members of the Order told alumni by email they were considering disbanding the organization for good — a decision that any year's membership could make without interference by alumni — and solicited advice.
+Early in 2021, current members of the Order told alumni by email they were considering disbanding the organization for good and solicited advice.
 According to the Michigan Daily, the email reported many problems in the 2020-21 academic year, including restrictions on face-to-face meetings during the COVID-19 pandemic.
 The email read in part: "Dealing with being labeled as racists on social media, the internal push for further reforms, and the inability to engage in oral and in-person traditions have eroded confidence in selecting another Pride."

-The Daily reported a letter sent to the Order by current and past members who identified as BIPOC (Black and indigenous people of color).
+The Daily reported a letter sent to the Order by current and past members who identified as BIPOC.
 The signatories urged the current members to disband the Order or, failing that, to implement reform measures that would include "a public-facing truth-telling of the history of Order" and cutting all ties to pre-2006 alumni.
 Since the reorganization of 2006, they said, the Order had failed to "engage in truth, reconciliation, or healing" or "address the deep, systemic fibers of white supremacy that form the foundation of the organization...
 The power within the organization was always with white students, backed by a powerful cadre of alumni who pulled strings within the Pride."
-In meetings, they charged, "students of color often faced a hostile environment riddled with microaggressions and tokenism."
+In meetings, they charged, "students of color often faced a hostile environment riddled with microaggressions and tokenism".

 In March 2021, the Order announced its decision to disband.
 Members acknowledged predecessors' efforts to "rectify past harm by eliminating traditions rooted in Indigenous cultural appropriation, changing the name from Michigamua to Order of Angell, and attempting to open conversation channels with communities who expressed dissent to Order's continued existence."
 But the group's "historical lack of transparency and sufficient action" made it impossible to carry out its "core mission to make the Michigan campus a better place for students."
 The letter concluded: "In the strongest terms possible, we condemn any attempts to keep the organization alive in secret, restart the group, or build a new one that seeks to erase the history of the Order of Angell."